robwa10/cli-doc-edits/dynamic-dropdowns.md

           required: true,
           label: 'Project',
           dynamic: 'project.id.name'
-        }, // will call the trigger in the file project.js {
+        }, // will call the perform method of the trigger with the key: 'project' {
           key: 'title',
           required: true,